You are on our United Kingdom site

 Contracting out by way of collective agreement:

-Employers are likely to be concerned about these measures, and the knock-on impact of using agency workers, including increased complexity and costs, but the impact of this will largely depend on some of the details of the threshold application.
-The Government has said that it will maintain flexibility to cater for different circumstances by exception – but as with many of the elements of this reform, details of how the measures will work in practice are still to be set out.
+Employers may be concerned about these measures, and the knock-on impact of using agency workers, including increased complexity and costs, but the impact of this will largely depend on some of the details of the threshold application.
+The Government has said that it will maintain flexibility to cater for different circumstances by exception and indeed the Factsheet currently states that regulations setting out the details may apply differently for directly engaged and agency workers.
+However, as with many of the elements of this reform, details of how the measures will work in practice are still to be set out.

 Timing and developments